Partial Resolutions of Affine Symplectic Singularities: Springer Theory

-Additionally, we can consider how the Springer theories of different partial resolutions interact.
-In particular, by proper base change and the fact that star and shriek pushforward agree for proper maps, the following diagram commutes:
+Additionally, we can consider how the Springer and Harish-Chandra sheaves of different partial resolutions interact.
+In particular, since star and shriek pushforward agree for proper maps, proper base change implies that the following diagram commutes:

 We can further apply $\End(-)$ to the above diagram, and using the functoriality of $(-)_!$ and $(-)^*$, we obtain: